 - What are the Institute's signature programs and why have you selected them as your initial focus?

 Our goal is to make Nebraska the best place in the nation to be a baby.
 In order to begin to accomplish this, we have selected two signature programs that shape our efforts to improve the lives of children in our communities.
 These programs were designed to address critical needs for children at risk, as well as the educators and caregivers who work with them.

-Through the Achievement Gap Challenge, we aspire to narrow the gap in learning and development between children coming from economically advantaged families and children living in poverty.
+Through the Closing the Opportunity Gap program, we aspire to narrow the gap in learning and development between children coming from economically advantaged families and children living in poverty.
 This statewide program was launched in the Omaha area in fall 2014.
 Over time, we will use what we learn to inform our work in other communities throughout the state and nation.